Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 is between _fungible_ and _non-fungible_ tokens.
 Fungible tokens are interchangeable with each other, since they have an identical nominal value that does not depend on each specific token instance.
-Native tokens and traditional (_fiat_) currencies are both fungible tokens.
+Native tokens and traditional (_fiat_) currencies are both examples of fungible tokens.
 Their main application is in the area of crowdfunding and initial coin offers to support startups.
 On the contrary, non-fungible tokens have a value that depends on their specific instance.